mitse/todoList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## TodoList App using Material Design Components and Icons
+You can run the application using the following scripts: npm install npm start

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the npm modules required for the application to run

 ### `npm start`